LCTT/TranslateProject/sources/talk/20180206 Why Linux is better than Windows or macOS for security.md

 Still, would it be wise to reconsider?
 Are the three leading desktop OSes different enough in their approach to security to make a change worthwhile?

-Certainly the threats confronting enterprise systems have changed in the last few years.
+当然商业系统面临的威胁近几年已经改变了。攻击变得成熟多了。Certainly the threats confronting enterprise systems have changed in the last few years.
 Attacks have become far more sophisticated.
 The lone teen hacker that once dominated the public imagination has been supplanted by well-organized networks of criminals and shadowy, government-funded organizations with vast computing resources.

 Like many of you, I have firsthand experience of the threats that are out there: I have been infected by malware and viruses on numerous Windows computers, and I even had macro viruses that infected files on my Mac.
 More recently, a widespread automated hack circumvented the security on my website and infected it with malware.
 The effects of such malware were always initially subtle, something you wouldn’t even notice, until the malware ended up so deeply embedded in the system that performance started to suffer noticeably.
 One striking thing about the infestations was that I was never specifically targeted by the miscreants; nowadays, it’s as easy to attack 100,000 computers with a botnet as it is to attack a dozen.